aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster speaks an ancient word of power and attempts to steal a memory, skill, spell, or proficiency from a target, robbing them of the ability to use it and taking it for themselves.

 The target must make 2 intelligence saves.
 One immediately, and one after ten rounds (1 minute).
 If it succeeds the first save, the spell fails.
 Otherwise the memory is in limbo between the caster of the spell and the target and they both share it and have simultaneous access to it.
-If the target fails the second spell, the memory is stolen permanently.
+If the target fails the second save, the memory is stolen permanently.

 If the gem is given to another being within an hour of casting, that being becomes the recipient of the memory, instead of the caster.